Glass Walls Support Glass Ceiling

 While women and people of diverse backgrounds have been pounding on the infamous glass ceiling, glass walls have been built up around them.

-A study presented by the Department of Labor, entitled the Glass Ceiling Initiative, reports that only 6.6% of corporate executives are women and a mere 2.6% are people of color.
+A study presented by the Department of Labor, entitled the Glass Ceiling Initiative, reported that only 6.6% of corporate executives are women and a mere 2.6% are people of color.

 The reason most often cited for denying employees upper level management positions is a lack of line experience.
 However, invisible yet impenetrable walls are keeping women and minorities from gaining that elusive line status by limiting them to stereotypical staff positions.
 Especially prone to dead-ends are "support" departments such as public relations, human resources and accounting.